top of page

 Hayley Lee, BSc (USask Dental School)

-Nicholas Valentino, BSc (Graduate School, uOttawa, Gibbings lab)
+Nicholas Valentino, BSc (MSc student, uOttawa, Gibbings lab)

 Anjali Patel, BSc, MSc (Research Assistant, Lunenfeld Tanenbaum Research Institute)